 Treatment with an OT generally includes the development of a sensory diet that may include using some of the sensory toys listed above and the implementation of techniques, such as the wilbarger brushing protocol.
 This is a proprioceptive massage technique that helps reorganize the nervous system.

-Another option to consider would be applied behavior analysis in the form of discrete trial training or structured play to provide immediate positive reinforcement for behaviors that will help to eliminate symptoms of proprioceptive dysfunction.
+Another option to consider would be applied behavior analysis in the form of discrete trial training or structured play to provide immediate positive reinforcement for behaviors that will help to eliminate symptoms.

 Their symptoms were very similar to the ones described above, but had a diagnosis of autism.
 After learning how to better coordinate their body and respond appropriately to sensory stimuli, the increase in self esteem alone was enough reason.